 Year ended, 2021

 |(less accumulated depreciation)||(4,500)|

-The profit and loss statement represents the relation of income and expenses for a specific time interval.
-This statement is expressed in a one-month format, January 1 through January 31, or a quarterly year-to-date format, January 1 through March 31.
-This financial statement is cumulative for a 12-month fiscal period, at which time it is closed out.
-A new cumulative record is started at the beginning of the new 12-month fiscal period.
+The income/profit and loss statement (P&L) represents the relation of income and expenses for a specific time interval.
+The income/P&L statement is expressed in a one-month format, January 1 through January 31, or a quarterly year-to-date format, January 1 through March 31.
+This financial statement is cumulative for a twelve-month fiscal period, at which time it is closed out.
+A new cumulative record is started at the beginning of the new twelve-month fiscal period.

-The sales or revenue portion of the income statement is the retail price of the product expressed as dollars times the number of units sold.
+The sales or revenue portion of the income statement is where the retail price of the product is expressed in terms of dollars times the number of units sold.
 This can be product units or service units.
 Sales can be expressed in one category as total sales or can be broken out into more than one type of sales category: car sales, part sales and service sales, for example.

 The cost of goods sold/sales portion of the income statement is where you show the cost of products purchased for resale, or show the direct labor cost (service person wages) for service businesses.
 Cost of goods sold/sales also may include additional categories, such as freight charges cost or sub-contract labor costs.
 These costs also may be expressed in one category as total cost of goods sold/sales or can be broken out to match the sales categories: car purchases, parts, purchases and service salaries, for example.

 Breaking out sales and cost of goods sold/sales into separate categories can have an advantage over combining all sales and costs into one category.
 When you break out sales, you can see how much each product you have sold cost and the gross profit for each product.
 This type analysis enables you to make inventory and sales decisions about each product individually.